jlawman/llm-answers/README.md

 A simple API service that provides unified access to multiple LLM providers (Anthropic, Google, Groq, OpenAI) through a single endpoint, deployed using Modal.

-This is intended to be a convenience function for quick access to multiple LLMs and to handle some XML parsing on the output.
+This is intended to be a convenience function for quick access to multiple LLMs and to parse basic XML output.
 I also wanted to give quick LLM access to various modal.com projects while adding minimal complexity.

 ## Getting Started